Bateleur: Parental behaviour

 When the nest is approached, at times bateleurs will react forcibly, engaging in aggressive barks, sometimes diving down from flight at the intruder with loud flapping wings.
 When disturbed in this way, however bateleurs very often depart and they will often not return to the nest for up to several hours.
-Generally, it seem to be more likely than almost any other African eagle to desert their young.
+Generally, it seems to be more likely than almost any other African eagle to desert their young.
 During the incubation and nestling period, the male is more demonstrative than the female at the nest, sometimes doing the distraction display and regular dive-bomb attacks if the nest tree is climbed, the female more commonly flies away in the distance.
 Once a lone male baboon climbed a nest tree, the female bateleur sat and incubated while the male dive bombed it.
 When this failed to drive it off, the male settled on a branch between the baboon and the nest and threatened the monkey with raised wings, the baboon was never dislodged but did not harass the eagles at the nest.
-Bateleur parents are highly sensitive to breeding from human disturbance, oddly they may permit and adapt to regular inspections of the nest but resent an attempts to hide or conceal photographic equipment nearby and regular desert the nest even with a small nestling, thus nest photography should be avoided.
+Bateleur parents are highly sensitive to breeding from human disturbance, oddly they may permit and adapt to regular inspections of the nest but resent an attempts to hide or conceal photographic equipment nearby and regularly desert the nest even with a small nestling, thus nest photography should be avoided.
 The ease with which bateleurs are flushed away from their nest appears to lead to uncommonly high nest predation rates, while many other eagle, including from other parts of the world, either sit tightly on their nest until the danger level becomes too high or attack ferociously at the potential threat.
 The nestling is careful tended to by female, as she is at the nest 82% of the time up to the time the eaglet is 10 days in one Kenya study, her attendance thence drops to 47% from 10–20 days, then after 30 days, dropped to about 5% and from 60 days about 1%.
 When the young is at later stages of maturity, the female tends to only engage in very brief prey deliveries.
 Both sexes bring prey and feed the young though the male takes a bigger share of this than in many eagles.
 After 30 days, the eaglet is often left by itself on the nest throughout the night.
 The eaglet is fed nearly every day early on but only every 2–3 days later on, especially after leaving the nest.